DanhDue/getx_sample/README.md

 * Bindings<br />

-<mark> **Note**: One of the most differentials of GetX Dependency Injection package is the possibility of full integration of the routes, state manager and dependency manager.<br />
+<mark> **Note**: One of the most differentials of GetX Dependency Injection package is the possibility of full integration of the routes, state manager, and dependency manager.<br />
 When a route is removed from the Stack, all controllers, variables, and instances of objects related to it are removed from memory.<br /><mark />

 Additionally, GetX also offers a lot of methods for providers such as: Get.put(), Get.lazyPut(), Get.putAsync(), Get.create(),... and a smart management mechanism to prevent memory leaks.
 You can see more detail in the official documents [here][19].

 #### 1.3.
 State Management.
 State management is also one of the main components within a code base as well as a framework.
 Therefore, GetX has provided a great mechanism to manage states of view.
-For more detail you should see [here][20].
+For more details, you should see [here][20].

 <mark> ***Note***: Flutter has a lot of packages for the State Management so there is a lot of controversy about which tool we should use.
 Personally, I think we don't have a perfect tool.
 It is important that you have to understand and have to use it correctly.